-- Sodium – balances body fluids – meat, shellfish, seaweed.
+- Sodium – balances body fluids – found in meat, shellfish, seaweed.

-- Potassium – balance of bodily fluids – bananas, turkey, beef.
+- Potassium – the balance of bodily fluids – found in bananas, turkey, beef.

-- Chloride – helps to digest food – cheese, bacon, bread.
+- Chloride – helps to digest food – found in cheese, bacon, bread.

-- Calcium – strong bones, regulates muscle contractions – milk, tofu, cheese, nuts.
+- Calcium – strong bones, regulates muscle contractions – found in milk, tofu, cheese, nuts.

-- Phosphorus – release energy from food – oats, fish, poultry.
+- Phosphorus – release energy from food – found in oats, fish, poultry.

-- Magnesium – food into energy – spinach, wholegrain bread.
+- Magnesium – food into energy – found in spinach, wholegrain bread.

-- Sulphur – required by amino acids – garlic, onion, broccoli.
+- Sulfur – required by amino acids – found in garlic, onion, broccoli.

 Trace minerals – under 100mg per day.